 Expanding shade-giving infrastructure is a tool that will help cities reduce thermal load by up to 50%.
-Access to shade for the vulnerable in our society – children, outdoor workers, the elderly and the homeless – is critical, quite literally the difference between life and death.
+Access to shade for the vulnerable in our society – children, outdoor workers, the elderly, and the unsheltered – is critical, quite literally the difference between life and death.
 Everyone needs and deserves access to shade.

 Shade is a civic resource as well as an essential component of public and economic health.

 SHADE equity COMPETITION